TalkingQuickly/talkingquickly.github.io/_drafts/2021-02-19-harbour-docker-registry-oidc-keycloak.md

 Note that at time of writing, the docs at <https://goharbor.io/docs/1.10/install-config/configure-user-settings-cli/> were slightly behind the current version and while this is the case, getting the existing configuration object provides a better overview of the configuration options available.

-So to set up OIDC auth via CLI:
+So to set up OIDC auth via CLI we can use:

 ```
 curl -X PUT -u "admin:YOUR_ADMIN_PASSWORD" -H "Content-Type: application/json" -ki YOUR_HARBOR_CORE_INGRESS_URL/api/v2.0/configurations -d'{"auth_mode":"oidc_auth", "oidc_name":"Keycloak Auth", "oidc_endpoint":"YOUR_KEYCLOAK_REALM_INGRESS", "oidc_client_id":"harbor", "oidc_client_secret":"YOUR_KEYCLOAK_CLIENT_SECRET", "oidc_scope":"openid,profile,email,offline_access", "oidc_groups_claim":"groups", "oidc_auto_onboard":"true", "oidc_user_claim":"preferred_username"}'